-Key concepts should be defined, consistent with human rights law and policy, and examples provided in order to clarify the concepts.
+Define key concepts, consistent with human rights law and policy.
+Offer examples to clarify the concepts.

 It may be helpful to provide definitions of related concepts, such as racism, heterosexism, ageism, etc., and to outline common manifestations of discrimination related to specific Code grounds.
-Further information can be obtained by consulting the relevant Commission policies.
+Consult the relevant OHRC policies for more information.